 Awareness-raising actions have also been carried out for the protection of wildlife inside and outside the projects.
-Among these is the signage and messages alluding to the protection of the environment, in addition to the good management of waste within the project.
+Among these are the signage and messages alluding to the protection of the environment, in addition to the good management of waste within the project.